ComplianceAsCode/content/docs/manual/developer/01_introduction.md

     1. The product folder in `products/`
     1. any Jinja templates that use the product
     1. the product from all `prodtype`
-    1. any product specific checks or remediatons
+    1. any product specific checks or remediations
     1. any product specific templates
 1. The removal must be documented in the [user guide](../user/30_content_notes.md#deprecated-content).